+Fu, this is completely borrowed.
+I could google this and find where you took this from.
+This is what I found

-Exigence: The information described in the two kinds is that there is always a need to balance between nature and parenting.
+“Two Kinds” is that there is always a need to balance between nature and parenting.
 If a person is over-trained, their true self is in danger of being weakened.
 In addition, if a person does not have guidelines or rules, then there is no motivation for personal growth.
 As Tan Enmei has proved, if there is no balance, then one's life path is either too narrow or there is no road at all.

+Exigence: The information described in “Two Kinds” is that there is always a need to balance between nature and parenting.
+If a person is over-trained, their true self is in danger of being weakened.
+In addition, if a person does not have guidelines or rules, then there is no motivation for personal growth.
+As Tan Enmei has proved, if there is no balance, then one's life path is either too narrow or there is no road at all.

-Logs: Threw a rhetorical effect, the reader describes the mother's expectation that Ni Kan will become a perfect Chinese child; the mother expresses her daughter's wishes and dreams through her own actions.
+Logs: Threw a rhetorical effect, the reader (??) describes the mother's expectation that Ni Kan will become a perfect Chinese child; the mother expresses her daughter's wishes and dreams through her own actions.
 When the mother said "Who wants you to be a genius?", she showed evidence of rhetorical effects through dialogue.
 "Only ask you to do your best."
-The mother never said that Nikon must be a perfect child to respect her family and make them proud, but the reader understands her assumptions.
+The mother never said that Ni kan must be a perfect child to respect her family and make them proud, but the reader understands her assumptions.
 She use irony to determine strict discipline and make fun of Ni's ridiculous life expectations.
 When the mother punishes Ni Kan's shortcomings, she clearly expressed disapproval.
-Ni Kan's hairstyle does not match her mother's preferences, Amy used irony to alleviate her mother's severe opposition.
+Ni Kan's hairstyle does not match her mother's preferences, Tan used irony to alleviate her mother's severe opposition.
 Her mother criticized that she "looks like a black Chinese," but Ni refused because she likes her hair.

 Ethos: Amy Tan uses emotions to connect with readers.
 Ni Kan and her mother are fighting, using every possible opportunity to destroy her wishes.
 Amy Tan got an emotional response from the readers when they found heartbreak and struggle from the broken family.
 Everyone remembers a fierce dispute with their parents.
 At some point in their lives, they have to face the strong pressure of Ni Kan.
 Amy Tan uses human emotions to enhance the impact of her short stories on readers.

 Fu,